 Notwithstanding any term of this Agreement, Lightspeed reserves the right, without notice and in its sole discretion, to discontinue or terminate any of the Services, to terminate your license to use the Services, to delete any Panel registrations or other accounts, to delete Points without redemption, and to restrict, block, limit, and prevent your access to and use of the Services.

-If you ask me what is the best platform to take surveys and other easy tasks, I’d say Prizerebel.
+In my opinion, Prizerebel is the best platform to take surveys and complete other easy online tasks.

-I took many surveys on their platform a long time ago, and I still get paid every month thanks to their excellent referral program.
-Prizerebel never messed up with my points!
+I took many surveys through this G.P.T. platform a long time ago, and I still get paid every month thanks to their excellent referral program.

 The business model that I use is called affiliate marketing.
 In short, affiliate marketing is the process of earning commissions for promoting other people’s products.

-These are the main reasons why I think affiliate marketing is one of the best ways to make money online
+These are the main reasons I think affiliate marketing is one of the best ways to make money online.

 - Location freedom – Work from home or anywhere you like!

 - Time freedom – Work whenever you feel like it.
-Go on holidays whenever you want.
+Go on holiday whenever you want.

 - No boss, no customer service, and no inventory.